List of specialist Churchill tank variants: Churchill Crocodile

-The Churchill Crocodile was a Churchill VII that was converted by replacing the hull machine gun with a flamethrower.
-The fuel was in an armoured wheeled trailer towed behind.
-It could fire several one second bursts over 150 yards.
+The Churchill Crocodile was a Churchill VII that was converted by replacing the hull machine gun with a flamethrower projector.
+The fuel, and the compressed gas to drive it, was in an armoured wheeled trailer towed behind.
+It could fire several one second bursts out to a distance of over 150 yards.
 The Crocodile was one of "Hobart's Funnies" – another vehicle used by the 79th Armoured Division.
 A working example can still be seen at the Cobbaton Combat Collection in North Devon.

-The combination of projector and trailer was produced as a kit that could be fitted to a Churchill; no more than 800 kits were produced.)
+The combination of projector and trailer was produced as a kit that could be fitted to a Churchill; no more than 800 kits were produced.